 Heading from NYC to Greenwich, start at the Bush-Holley House in Greenwich before driving to Weir Farm Historic Site.
-Afterwards, head up to Old Lyme to visit the Florence Griswold Museum.
+Afterwards, head up to Old Lyme, CT, to visit the Florence Griswold Museum.

 If you’re lucky, you may see more than a few of the scenes that inspired the painters over a century ago.

 The Best Connecticut Museums near Hartford

 Head inland to Hartford, CT and nearby to find even more influential Connecticut museums.